 In 2014, Pat was recognized with a White House Champion of Change Award for her unparalleled work advocating for women's health care and insurance coverage and was honored by Governor Corbett and First Lady Susan Corbett as the first recipient of the prestigious Hannah Penn Award for Civic and Volunteer Leadership.
 Pat was also recently recognized by the governor as a Distinguished Daughter of Pennsylvania.
 She has been selected by the National Governors Association to receive its Distinguished Service to State Government Award and honored by the Pennsylvania Commission for Women with the Women Change America Award.

 As the Pennsylvania Breast Cancer Coalition's Founder and President, as well as a breast cancer survivor, Pat is totally committed to finding a cure for breast cancer now... so our daughters won't have to.

-Pat is a political scholar and committed public servant.
-She lives near Philadelphia.
-She has two daughters and four grandchildren.
+Pat is an avid political scholar and committed public servant.